| RUSSIAN |

 2. Different codecs are tuned to different film types.

 It is known that some time ago simultaneously existed two different codecs - DivX 4.1 LowMotion and DivX 4.1 FastMotion.
-Playback was same, but their internal parameters were tuned to low and high motion, and compression produced different results.
+Playback was the same, but their internal parameters were tuned to low and high motion, and compression produced different results.
 Note - FORMAT was same in both cases, but compression was different, so equal size movies had different quality.
 Similar devotion to specific data type exists in all codecs.
-Some codecs better perform on high bitrates , some better compress low ones.
+Some codecs better perform on high bitrates, while others better compress low ones.
 Some are tuned to high motion, and some better do with low.
 Codecs can be tuned to better compress animation or real video.
 Noisy and clear movies require separate tuning also.
 That means, that if you have almost equal codecs A and B, it is easy to find movies where A is better than B and vise versa.
 Curiously this could be same movie, but one could be taken from DVD and other re-filmed in cinema.

 Original frame